-Having established that the non-price factors are not constant around tax law changes and documented that the process of changing cigarette taxes explains some of the variation in the size of the debate around changes in taxes, we now assess how changes in these factors may confound inference about price effects.
-We thus focus the analysis on understanding the contribution of within-treated-state variation in non-price factors for predicting within-treated state variation in cigarette consumption.
-We estimate the following specification on the stacked-event-study data:
+Having established that non-price factors are not constant around tax law changes and documented that the process of changing cigarette taxes explains some of the variation in the size of the debate around changes in taxes, we now assess how changes in these factors may confound inference about price effects.
+We focus the analysis on understanding the contribution of within-treated-state variation in non-price factors for predicting within-treated state variation in cigarette consumption.
+We estimate the following regression with the stacked-event-study data:

-$$\ln(\text{cigarettes}){e,s,t} = \alpha + \beta \text{ statetax}{s,t} + \gamma X{s,t} + \phi{e,s} + \epsilon{e,s,t}$$ for event e in state s and year-month t.
+$$\ln(\text{cigarettes}){e,s,t} = \alpha + \beta \text{ statetax}{s,t} + \gamma X{s,t} + \phi{e,s} + \epsilon{e,s,t}.$$

+Subscripts denote event e in state s and year-month t.
 Because we are concerned only with the contribution of the non-price factors in explaining within-treated-state variation, the primary regression only includes data from the state facing a tax law change in each stacked event.
-We relaxed this restriction and found qualitatively similar results, illustrating that the influence of these variables is not unique to treated states.
-We regress the natural log of cigarette consumption on the current state tax, non-price factors $X{s,t}$, and state-event fixed effects ($\phi{s,e}$).
-We define news headlines, anti-smoking advertising, and political donations as the cumulative amount leading up to the current month, thus assuming persistent effects of the non-price factors.
-As before, we conduct multi-dimensional clustering of standard errors, allowing for correlation within event, within state, and within centurymonth.
-Because we are interested in the association of these factors with the high-frequency variation in demand occurring near a tax law change, we estimate this regression from data on the three years before and after the event.
+We relaxed this restriction and found qualitatively similar results, illustrating that the influence of these variables is not unique to treated states.25 We regress the natural log of cigarette consumption on the current state tax, non-price factors $X{s,t}$, and state-event fixed effects ($\phi{s,e}$).
+We define news headlines, anti-smoking advertising, and political donations as the cumulative amount leading up to the current month, thus assuming persistent effects of the nonprice factors.26 As before, we conduct multi-dimensional clustering of standard errors, allowing for correlation within event, within state, and within year-month.
+Because we are interested in the association of these factors with the highfrequency variation in demand occurring near a tax law change, we estimate this regression from data on the three years before and after the event.
 The results are reported in Table 2.
-Figure 5 shows that the percent reduction in the estimated price effect is consistent using different time windows around the tax law change.

-24 See Table A1.
+25 See Table A1.

-25 Table A2 reports the results for the current month non-price factors.
+26 Table A2 reports the results for the current month non-price factors.
 We similarly find evidence that non-price factors predict consumption, although the quantitative reduction of estimated price effects is less when ignoring cumulative effects.

 The first column of Table 2 illustrates an unsurprising finding: consistent with the existence of price-responsivity, smoking demand is negatively associated with the state tax within the state facing a tax law change.
 Interpreting the magnitude of coefficients, a one dollar increase in the state tax is associated with a 26 percent decrease in cigarette consumption.
 In Columns 2 to 5, we separately add as controls the non-price factors that we have already seen are not constant around the tax law change.
-We find that the variation in place-based legal restrictions index, newspaper discussion of cigarettes, 26 and anti-smoking appropriations all have strongly statistically significant associations with a decrease in cigarette consumption.
-Furthermore, in each case, the estimated price responsivity is reduced due to the co-movement of these factors with the tax.
+We find that the variation in place-based legal restrictions index, newspaper discussion of cigarettes,27 and anti-smoking appropriations all have strongly statistically significant associations with a decrease in cigarette consumption.
 Qualitatively similar-but not statistically significant-results are found for tobacco industry political donations.
-Column 6 controls for all of the non-price factors.
+Column 6 controls for all the non-price factors.
 We again find strongly significant associations with all non-price factors except tobacco industry political donations.